 Batman: Year One (Blu-ray/DVD/Digital Copy): An animated version of Frank Miller’s phenomenal comic book series (which was also loosley the basis for Christopher Nolan’s Batman Begins.)
 They’ve been making a number of straight-to-video animated versions of comic books recently that are supposedly pretty decent adaptations of the source material.
 I haven’t seen them, but they do look interesting.

 Robotech: The Complete Series: This was my first entry into anime.
-It came on some local station when I was a kid and I can remember being completely entranced with the series from the begining to the end.
+It came on some local station when I was a kid and I can remember being completely entranced with the series from the beginning to the end.

 Star Wars: The Clone Wars: Season Three: The movie was terrible, but what little I’ve seen of the series is pretty good.